OberaiGroup/getting_started/vim_crash_course.md

-# Vim Crash Course
-_An ambiguous and incomplete list of neat Vim features_
+# Vim Crash Course: _An ambiguous and incomplete list of neat Vim features_

 Below are comments on useful Vim tools and features.
 It is assumed that the user is in `Normal Mode` when